Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 class MinimalPublisher(Node):
 # The initialization method of the Class
 def \_\_init\_\_(self):
-# Call the initialize method of the Node class to set the node name as “minimal_publisher”.
+# Call the initialize method of the Node class to set the node name as "minimal_publisher".
 super().\_\_init\_\_('minimal_publisher')
-# Create a publisher to publish messages of String type to “topic”, with a queue size of 10.
+# Create a publisher to publish messages of String type to "topic", with a queue size of 10.
 self.publisher\_ = self.create_publisher(String, 'topic', 10)
 # Create a timer to trigger the time_callback method every 0.5 seconds.
 timer_period = 0.5 \# second